 Promoting long-term peace, security and effective governance in Somalia.

 Following years of political instability and recurring conflicts, in February 2007, the UN Security Council authorised the African Union (AU) to deploy the AU Mission in Somalia (AMISOM) in order to promote long-term peace, security and effective governance.
+Over time, the mission’s overall objective has evolved depending on Somalia’s changing reality.
+AMISOM is currently assisting the gradual handing over of security responsibilities to the Somali security forces and supporting them in providing security for the political process at all levels.

 - Enable the gradual handing over of security responsibilities from AMISOM to the Somali security forces, providing they have the ability, and there is political and security progress in Somalia.